- J.D., University of Texas at Austin, 1985

 - B.A., Rice University, 1982

-Ronald Mann is the Albert E. Cinelli Enterprise Professor of Law and the co-director of The Charles Evans Gerber Transactional Studies Center at Columbia Law School.
+Ronald Mann is the Albert E. Cinelli Enterprise Professor of Law and Co-Director of The Charles Evans Gerber Program in Transactional Studies at Columbia Law School.
 Mann is a nationally renowned scholar in the areas of secured credit, payment systems, and intellectual property.

 Prior to joining Columbia Law School, his work includes appellate litigation within the Office of the Independent Counsel from 1998 to 2000.
 Assistant to the Solicitor General, United States Department of Justice, Washington, D.C.
 1991-1994.
 Dow, Cogburn & Friedman from 1987-1991.
 Mann also served as an assistant to the Solicitor General in the Justice Department in the early 1990s.
 Prior to that, he practiced real estate and commercial law in Houston.

 Mann is a member of the American Law Institute; a conferee of the National Bankruptcy Conference; and a fellow at the American Bar Foundation.
 He is a commentator on the SCOTUSBlog on intellectual property and banking law; a reporter for amendments to UCC Articles 3, 4, and 4A, 2000-2003.
 Mann is a frequent visiting scholar at Federal Reserve Banks.